-8. In paragraph 2 of Article 5 of the draft law, it is provided that "the Government of Romania shall periodically assess the implementation of the provisions of the agreements and programmes concluded with the States where there are persons of Romanian ethnic origin, and European standards and documents regarding the protection of persons belonging to national minorities to which the respective States are parties."
-In the Commission's opinion, it is implicit that the principles set out in the Venice Commission's report are included in the "European standards and documents" referred to in this provision.
+8. In paragraph 2 of Article 5 of the draft law, it is provided that "the Government of Romania shall periodically assess the implementation of the provisions of the agreements and programmes concluded with the States where there are persons of Romanian ethnic origin, and

+European standards and documents regarding the protection of persons belonging to national minorities to which the respective States are parties."
+In the Commission's opinion, it is implicit that the principles set out in the Venice Commission's Report on the Preferential Treatment of National Minorities by their Kin-State are included in the "European standards and documents" referred to in this provision.

-9. It is not clear from the provision if and to what extent the periodical assessment by the Government is meant to be exclusive, or whether it leaves room for any form of judicial review.
+- 9. It is not clear from the provision if and to what extent the periodical assessment by the Government is meant to be exclusive, or whether it leaves room for any form of judicial review.
 Moreover, the draft text does not specify how the periodic assessment will be organised.
-It seems implicit, in this respect, that to the extent that the implementation of this law is to be carried out, according to Article 5 of the draft law, through bilateral agreements and programs, the States concerned will have to be involved in the assessment.

-10. In the Commission's view, it would be appropriate that the text of the law, or its explanatory memorandum should further clarify and specify the procedure(s) of review.
-In that context, the partnership protocols, referred to in paragraph 2 of Article 3 of the draft, will also be of great importance for the (review of the) implementation of the present Law in conformity with international standards.
+It seems implicit, in this respect, that to the extent that the implementation of this law is to be carried out, according to Article 5 of the draft law, through bilateral agreements and programs, the States concerned will have to be involved in the assessment. - 10.
+In the Commission's view, it would be appropriate that the text of the law, or its explanatory memorandum should further clarify and specify the procedure(s) of review.
+In that context, the partnership protocols, referred to in paragraph 2 of Article 3 of the draft, will also be of great importance for the (review of the) implementation of the present Law in conformity with international standards. - 11.
+The first paragraph of Article 5 of the draft stipulates, as mentioned before, that the present Law shall be implemented on the basis of the conclusion of agreements and programs with the States where there are persons of Romanian ethnic origin.
+The Commission wishes to stress in this respect the importance of consulting the relevant home-States.